Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Medicines, such as heparin or NSAIDs

-- Cancer treatments, such as chemo or radiation
+- Cancer treatments, such as chemotherapy or radiation

 What are the signs and symptoms of thrombocytopenia?

 Your signs and symptoms depend on your platelet count.
 A lower platelet count will cause more severe symptoms.
 You may not have any symptoms.
 You may bleed or bruise more easily or have tiny red or purple spots on your skin.
 You may feel tired or bleed from your gums or nose.
-You may have heavy menstrual bleeding or blood in your urine or bowel movement.
+You may have blood in your urine or bowel movement.
+You may have heavy menstrual bleeding if you are a woman.

 How is thrombocytopenia diagnosed?